iamrafal1/college_projects/alienator/readme.txt

 Space invaders style game created with HTML/CSS, Javascript and Python.
 Focus was on Javascript/Python for this project.
 Created in first year without understanding OOP concepts.
+Requires domain to run, similarly to snake game